Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Case Study

-\subsubsection{13 bus system}
+\subsubsection{13-bus system}

-IEEE 13-bus system is a typical radial distribution system depicted by Figure \ref{fig:13bus}, where three PV generators and voltage controllers are randomly picked to be located at buses 2, 7, and 9.
+IEEE 13-bus system is a typical radial distribution system depicted by Figure \ref{fig:13bus} (left), where three PV generators and voltage controllers are randomly picked to be located at buses 2, 7, and 9.
 To obtain the single-phase model, we first convert the three-phase loads to single phase loads by division, e.g. if the load has a Delta configuration, then the single-phase load is the three-phase load divided by three.
-For simplicity, we ignored the downstream transformer between node 3 and 6.
-The nominal voltage magnitude at each bus except substation is 4.16 KV.
-The safe operation range $S_v$ is defined as $\pm 5\%$ of the nominal value, that is $[3.952\text{kV}, 4.368\text{kV}]$.
-We first show the training curves of both learning algorithms in Figure \ref{fig:13bus-policy}.
-The performance metric is $\sum_t\sum_i\{-1||u_i(t)||_1-100||\max(v_i(t) - \bar{v}_i,0) + \min(v_i(t) - \underline{v}_i,0)||_2^2\}$, where $t$ is time step and $i$ is bus index.
+For simplicity, we ignore the downstream transformer between node 3 and 6.
+The nominal voltage magnitude at each bus except substation is 4.16 kV.
+The safe operation range $S_v$ is defined as $\pm 5\%$ of the nominal value, that is $[3.952\text{kV}, 4.368\text{kV}]$. \revise{The overall training time for the Stable-DDPG algorithm is $71s$, and the DDPG algorithm can be trained around $85s$.} We first show the training curves of both learning algorithms in Figure \ref{fig:13bus-policy}.
 Stable-DDPG can quickly learn to stabilize the system with relatively low cost.
 It also has smaller variance compared to standard DDPG.